DamianMorozov/OpenTgResearcher/Docs/GUIDE-SETUP-DESKTOP.md

 # Guide to setup the Desktop version

-## Setup and run TgDownloaderDesktop under Windows OS
+## Setup and run OpenTgResearcherDesktop under Windows OS
 - Download and run the installer [TgDownloaderDesktop-win-x64-Setup.exe](https://github.com/DamianMorozov/OpenTgResearcher/releases)
 - Click the `Start` button, then type and execute `TgDownloaderDesktop`